Submarine missing from Titanic expedition, search and rescue operation underway near Newfoundland

 OceanGate has been operating expeditions to the Titanic since 2021.

-"Our entire focus is on the crewmembers in the submersible and their families," the company spokesperson said.
-"We are deeply thankful for the extensive assistance we have received from several government agencies and deep sea companies in our efforts to re-establish contact with the submersible."
+"We are deeply thankful for the extensive assistance we have received from several government agencies and deep sea companies in our efforts to re-establish contact with the submersible," the company spokesperson said.
+"We are working toward the safe return of the crewmembers."

 This is a breaking news story.
 More to come.